Summary

 These two weeks were shaped by ongoing discussions with the Git community

-around the direction of refs list
+around the direction of refs list and how closely it should match

-.
+for-each-ref.
 Based on the feedback, I focused on ensuring behavior and

 feature parity between the two.
 I also worked on reducing code duplication,